The 25 Best Padel Courts in the USA: Where to Play in 2026

 Texas — 12 Courts Across Houston, Austin, and Dallas

 Texas is the fastest-growing padel state in the country.
-Austin alone has two top-10 facilities.
+Austin alone has two top-10 facilities (Padel39 and PCATX), Houston has four strong options led by iPadel Houston, and Dallas is catching up with Padel39 North Dallas and Kraken Padel Club.

 California — 13 Courts From SF to San Diego